Key CPC conclave next week set to approve unprecedented third term for Xi Jinping - ExBulletin

 Xi is widely considered to be in power after his second term ends later next year, possibly for life due to a key constitutional amendment in 2018 that removed the two-term limit for the president.
 He was also named party leader in 2016, a status Mao enjoys.

-More than 370 titular and alternate members of the CPC Central Committee will participate in the plenum to be held in Beijing under strict Covid-19 controls, as the city has reported several cases of the virus in recent weeks prompting authorities to tighten entry and exits. controls.
+More than 370 titular and alternate members of the CPC Central Committee will attend plenum to be held in Beijing under strict COVID-19 control measures, as the city has reported several cases of the virus in recent weeks prompting authorities to tighten entrances. and exits. controls.

 The plenum is being held ahead of next year’s party congress, which was due to appoint a new leadership.
 With the exception of Xi, most officials, including Premier Li Keqiang, are expected to retire after completing both terms.